 Water flow through the heat pump is turned on and off by a water valve, which is controlled by a 24VAC signal from the heat pump.
 It should be installed on the OUT pipe of the heat pump, so that the heat exchanger remains full of water at all times.
-There are 3 types of water valves that may be available from Maritime Geothermal.
+There are 3 types of water valves available from Mari-time Geothermal.

-- Hailin or equivalent slow acting motorized ball valve, which is always powered with 24VAC from R and opened with a Y or Y1 signal. - Taco slow acting motorized ball valve, which is powered open and stores the energy required to close using a capacitor. - Rainbird or equivalent fast acting solenoid valve.
+- Hailin or equivalent slow acting motorized ball valve, which is powered open and powered closed. - Taco slow acting motorized ball valve, which is powered on and stores the energy required to close using a capacitor. - Rainbird or equivalent fast acting solenoid valve.